Lewxa2011/FireNet/README.md

 4. Script whatever!!

 # NOTICE!
-If not obvious, I got lazy at points and used AI to run through the code and do stuff.
+If not obvious, I got lazy at points and used AI to run through the code and do stuff. (hence the ugly comments everywhere)

 # WIP!!!
 This is a WORK IN PROGRESS.